 Welcome to the UCCOM MS3 Emergency Medicine Clerkship

-- Preceptor Evaluation (PDF): Please print and complete an evaluation of your preceptor with every shift
+- Preceptor Evaluation Form: Please complete evaluation of your preceptor with every shift.
+There is a web version (preferred) and a PDF paper version as well.

 - How to write a great EM note.
 Please also see our good and not so good example write ups on LEO before submitting yours.